|Riding Style||Alternative Freeride|

 Here are some ideal US boot sizes for these boards.
 You can of course go bigger or smaller but these work best for not turning the board slower than it should be and not having the dreaded Toe & Heel Drag.

-For weight I would stay close to the Brands recommended weight ranges.
-If it comes down to boot size or weight, make sure it fits your boot first and then your weight a close second.
+For weight I would stay close to the Jones recommended weight ranges.
+However, if it comes down to boot size or weight, make sure it fits your boot first and then your weight a close second.

 Shape/Camber/On Snow Feel/Ability Level